Mo-GH/simple-java-maven-app/README.md

 Again we can do the same thing as: mvn compiler:compile

-Command 		Description
+Command: mvn clean package

-mvn clean package	Invoking clean phase of Clean Lifecycle followed by package phase of Default Lifecycle.
+Description: Invoking clean phase of Clean Lifecycle followed by package phase of Default Lifecycle.

 Task details:
 Cleans the target directory first then compiles, runs unit tests and packages the compiled code and other files into a single file.
 The type of final file being created depends on what we have defined in <packaging> in our pom.xml. the valid packaging values are jar, war, ear and pom

-Command 		Description
+Command: mvn clean install

-mvn clean install	Invoking clean phase of Clean Lifecycle followed by install phase of Default Lifecycle.
+Description: Invoking clean phase of Clean Lifecycle followed by install phase of Default Lifecycle.

 Task details:
 Cleans the previous build, then packages and then install the package into the local repository.
 Which by default is at User Home Directory/.m2/repository/.
 The local repository is a cache of the remote downloads(dependencies), and locally installed artifacts) which can be used as a dependency in other local projects.
 Our locally installed artifacts are actually temporary ones until we release that and put into some remote repository.

-Command 	Description
+Command: mvn test

-mvn test	Invoking clean phase of Clean Lifecycle followed by install phase of Default Lifecycle.
+Description: Invoking clean phase of Clean Lifecycle followed by install phase of Default Lifecycle.

 Task details:
 Cleans the previous build, then packages and then install the package into the local repository.
 Which by default is at User Home Directory/.m2/repository/.
 The local repository is a cache of the remote downloads(dependencies), and locally installed artifacts) which can be used as a dependency in other local projects.
 Our locally installed artifacts are actually temporary ones until we release that and put into some remote repository.

-Command 	Description
+Command: mvn test

-mvn test	Invoking test phase of Default Lifecycle.
+Description: Invoking test phase of Default Lifecycle.

 Task details:
 Runs the unit test from compiled source and test source files.
 This is one step above package phase.
 If we are running some post test phase and want to skip tests then use skip optionObject.
 For example mvn install -Dmaven.test.skip=true

-Command 		Description
+Command:mvn dependency:list
-mvn dependency:list	Invoking list goal of dependency plugin (a tool, not bound to any phase by default)
+Description: Invoking list goal of dependency plugin (a tool, not bound to any phase by default)

 Task details:
 Lists all Maven dependencies from our project.
 Please use